tercemundo/groq-langchain-streamlit-aichatbot/README.md

-- Select/click on the Copy text icon on the top right of the text box below
+- Select/click on the Copy text icon on the right side of the text box below

               repo:themindfuldude/groq-langchain-aichatbot